mericsson/mericsson.github.io/pages/blog/2017-03-22-zenbox-beta/index.md

 path: /zenbox-beta/
 ---

-Finally proud to announce the launch of the [zenbox.co](https://zenbox.co) beta!
+I'm proud to announce the launch of the [zenbox.co](https://zenbox.co) beta!

 I built zenbox.co to solve email overload.
 As an [Inbox Zero](http://www.43folders.com/izero) geek I believe keeping a tidy inbox is essential to productivity.